Here is a guide to help you design your daily healthy diet.

-These are micronutrients so required in very small quantities.
+These are micronutrients so are required in very small quantities.
 In a diet containing adequate cereals, pulses, vegetables, and fruits, deficiencies of vitamins and minerals are rare.

-Vitamin A is found in animal liver and dairy products while beta carotenes (converted to Vitamin A by the body) are found in carrots, tomatoes, green leafy vegetables (like spinach, lettuce, broccoli), pumpkins, and ripe mangoes.
+Vitamin A is found in animal liver and dairy products while beta carotenes (converted to vitamin A by the body) are found in carrots, tomatoes, and green leafy vegetables (like spinach, lettuce, broccoli), pumpkins, and ripe mangoes.
 Vitamin A is important for vision (especially in the night/dark) and helps to maintain healthy skin and hair.

 Vitamin C is found in citrus fruits, berries, and fresh vegetables.
 It aids in immunity and keeping bones, gums, and blood vessels healthy.